Planning uses - find the use class for your property here, and information about changing to another use class

 Use Classes

 The Town and Country Planning (Use Classes) Order 1987 (as amended) puts uses of land and buildings into various categories known as 'Use Classes'.
+It was amended following the 2015 Use Classes Amendment Order and further radical changes were introduced with effect from 1st September 2020.

 The following list gives an indication of the types of use which may fall within each use class.
 Please note that this is a guide only and it's for local planning authorities to determine, in the first instance, depending on the individual circumstances of each case, which use class a particular use falls into.